A Brief History of County Buildings

 Juvenile Detention Facilities:

 Every county has them– juvenile delinquents.
-Established in 1983, Washington County’s Juvenile Detention Center was originally located at 208 North College Avenue in a two storey building, originally built as one of Fayetteville’s earliest apartment houses.
-In 1995, the Juvenile Detention Center moved to a state of the art facility located at 105 North Mill Avenue, slightly northeast of the Historic Washington County Court House.
+Established in 1983, Washington County’s Juvenile Detention Center was originally located at 208 North College Avenue in a two-story building, originally built as one of Fayetteville’s earliest apartment houses.
+In 1995, the Juvenile Detention Center moved to a state of the art facility located at 105 North Mill Avenue (current home of the county's Department of Emergency Services), slightly northeast of the Historic Washington County Court House.
 Due to changes in state legislation, the facility became out of compliance the first year of operation.
 In 2000 a new Juvenile Detention Center was constructed as a part of the Juvenile Court Facilities on the South Campus.
 Since 2010, the Office of Emergency Management has occupied the former Juvenile Detention Center on Mill Street.

 University of Arkansas: